 - 1 Place the "safety" in the on safe position.
 Open the action and inspect the chambers to make certain they do not contain any shells.
-Keep the muzzles pointed in a safe direction. - 2 Remove the forearm and barrels as explained under "Disassembly" on page 16. - Using a shotgun cleaning rod with tip and patch large enough for a snug fit in the bore, insert the rod and a lightly oiled patch in the breech end of the barrel and run back and forth through the bore several times.
+Keep the muzzles pointed in a safe direction. - 2 Remove the forearm and barrels as explained under "Disassembly" on page 16.

+3 Using a shotgun cleaning rod with a slotted tip or cleaning jag and a patch large enough for a snug fit in the bore, insert the rod and a lightly oiled patch into the breech end of the barrel and run it back and forth through the bore several times.
 Remove and wipe the choke tube, threads and barrel threads with a nylon brush and lightly oil.